 When you are in Mount Vernon, you'll notice that it is more blue-collar than most other communities in America.
 52.63% of Mount Vernon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mount Vernon is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Mount Vernon who work in community and social services (14.04%), food service (10.53%), and maintenance occupations (8.77%).

-Telecommuters are a relatively large percentage of the workforce: 28.07% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Mount Vernon telecommute to their jobs.
+Overall, about 28.07% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Mount Vernon is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.